utmstack/Documentation/Installation/InstallationGuideAzure.md

 1. Choose the appropriate virtual machine size based on your resource requirements.
 See <a href="./SystemRequirements">System Requirements</a> page to select the better option.

-2. Configure the networking options, such as virtual network and subnet settings, public IP address, and SSH settings (ensure that port 22 is open for SSH access).
+2. Configure the networking options, such as virtual network and subnet settings, public IP address, and SSH settings (ensure that port 22/TCP is open for SSH access from your IP).

+3. You will need port 80/TCP and 443/TCP open to access the UTMStack web interface.

-3. Review the configuration details and click "Create" to start the virtual machine deployment process.
+4. Review the configuration details and click "Create" to start the virtual machine deployment process.

 ## Step 2: Expand the System Disk